CayabyabsRose/history-posts/README.md

 ## Note

-These posts are not intended to be an accurate nor credible source for information, since this is meant to be trivia supplementing [Mark Watches 'Star Trek'][].
+These posts are not intended to be an accurate nor credible source for information, since this is meant to be trivia supplementing the media blog.
 Most of the information was taken from [wikipedia][] or from [YouTube][].

 Contributors:
 - [ScarlettMi][]
 - [me][]

-[Mark Watches 'Star Trek']: http://markwatches.net/reviews/category/star-trek
 [wikipedia]: https://en.wikipedia.org/
 [YouTube]: https://www.youtube.com/
 [ScarlettMi]: http://intensedebate.com/people/ScarlettMi/